Ronald Reagan: Political influence

 Reagan led a new conservative movement, altering the political dynamic of the United States.
 Conservatism became the dominant ideology for Republicans, displacing the party's faction of liberals and moderates.
-More men voted Republican.
-Reagan also often emphasized family values, despite being the first president to have been divorced.
+Men began voting more Republican, and women began voting more Democrat – a gender distinction that has persisted.
 He was supported by young voters, an allegiance that shifted many of them to the party.
-He attempted to appeal to black voters in 1980, but would receive the lowest black vote for a Republican presidential candidate at the time.
+He attempted to appeal to Black voters in 1980, but would receive the lowest Black vote for a Republican presidential candidate at the time.
 Throughout Reagan's presidency, Republicans were unable to gain complete control of Congress.

-The period of American history most dominated by Reagan and his policies that concerned taxes, welfare, defense, the federal judiciary, and the Cold War is known as the Reagan era, which emphasized that the Reagan Revolution had a permanent impact on the United States in domestic and foreign policy.
-The Bill Clinton administration is often treated as an extension of the era, as is the George W. Bush administration.
+The period of American history most dominated by Reagan and his policies (particularly on taxes, welfare, defense, the federal judiciary, and the Cold War) is known as the Reagan era, which suggests that the "Reagan Revolution" had a lasting impact on the United States in domestic and foreign policy.
+The presidencies of George H. W. Bush, Bill Clinton, and George W. Bush are often treated as an extension of the era.
 Since 1988, Republican presidential candidates have invoked Reagan's policies and beliefs.
-Carlos Lozada noted Trump's praising of Reagan in a book he published during his 2016 campaign.